- Grief affects everyone differently and can take months or years to make peace with

 Grief can have an impact on many different areas of your life, whether that is your physical or mental health, or on the way you live your life, including your social calendar.

 The feeling of grief can be compounded by social loneliness and isolation.
 Where living in your home was once a bustling and warm environment, but suddenly feels empty and cold.

 Mr Blashki says, “For many people, it affects every aspect of their lives including their identity, their routine.

 “It is often a time of reflection about life, your philosophy and sense of meaning.

-“As a GP, I commonly see that people will feel fatigued or experience some physical symptoms such as headaches, body aches or flare up of previous health conditions.”
+“As a General Practitioner (GP), I commonly see that people will feel fatigued or experience some physical symptoms such as headaches, body aches or flare-up of previous health conditions.”

 There is a likelihood that you may lose your appetite or have issues with falling asleep.
 Grief can also impact your immune system, making you more sensitive to common illnesses.

-If you are beginning to develop symptoms like this, visit your GP or medical practitioner for a chat and potentially see a therapist or mental health expert.
+If you are beginning to develop symptoms like this, visit your GP or medical practitioner for a chat and organise an appointment to see a therapist or mental health expert.